 Ventura is the newest OS update available for Mac.
 Click for instructions on how to determine what Mac OS you are running.

-Ventura will be available for download Fall of 2022.
-Click for more information and a preview of Venture.
+Ventura was made available for download in Fall 2022.
+Click for more information and a preview of Ventura.

 It is vital to keep your Mac up to date.
 Updates may add new features to your computer, improve power efficiency, or fix software bugs.
 Alongside the operating system, updating the apps on your Mac is essential to ensure everything is working as it should be.